Ghazi-ud-Din Haidar Shah: Life

 He was the third son of Nawab Saadat Ali Khan and Mushir Zadi was his mother.
 He became Nawab Wazir of Oudh on 11 July 1814 after the death of his father.

 In 1816, as a consequence of the Nepal War (in which Ghazi-ud-Din loaned the British 1 Crore Rupees), the East India Company made some territorial readjustments in order to liquidate the loan.
 They ceded to him the districts of Nawabgunge & Khyreegunge (both taken from Oudh in 1801), along with the Terae lands taken from Nepal, and took Handea (or Kewae).

 In 1818, under the influence of the Marquess of Hastings, the British Governor of the Presidency of Fort William (Bengal), he declared himself as the independent Padshah-i-Awadh (King of Oudh).
 Lord Hastings believed that if Ghazi-ud-din, were made king, he would be a useful counterpoise to the Emperor of Delhi.
 He accordingly induced him to coin money in his own name, and to assume the title of Shah (King).
-This was perhaps the most sterile stroke of the sterile science of diplomacy that was ever conceived or executed.
 The title never took much root out of Lucknow, and though Ghazi-ud-din and his four successors were all titular kings, their rule is far more commonly spoken of by the country folk as the "Nawabi" than as "Shahi".

 He died in the Farhat Bakhsh palace in Lucknow in 1827.
 He was succeeded by his son Nasir-ud-Din Haider after his death.

 Patron of art and culture

 Several monuments in Lucknow were constructed by Ghazi-ud-Din Haidar.
 He built the Chattar Manzil palace and added the Mubarak Manzil and the Shah Manzil in the Moti Mahal complex for better viewing of the animal fights.
 He also constructed the tombs of his parents, Sadat Ali Khan and Mushir Zadi Begum.
-For his European wife, he constructed a European style building known as the Vilayati Bagh.
+For his European wife Mary Short, he constructed a European style building known as the Vilayati Bagh.
 Another creation, the Shah Najaf Imambara (1816), his mausoleum, on the bank of the Gomti is a copy of the fourth Caliph Ali's (R.A) burial place in Najaf, Iraq.
 His three wives, Sarfaraz Mahal, Mubarak Mahal and Mumtaz Mahal were also buried here.

 Ghazi-ud-Din first appointed a British artist, Robert Home (1752–1834) as his court artist and after his retirement in 1828, he appointed another Briton, George Duncan Beechey (1798–1852) as his court artist.
 In 1815, Raja Ratan Singh (1782–1851), a noted astronomer, poet and scholar of Arabic, Persian, Turkish, Sanskrit and English joined his court.
 Because of his initiative, a royal litho printing press in Lucknow was set up in 1821 and the Haft Qulzum, a dictionary and grammar of the Persian language in two volumes was published from this press in the same year.